We Made It (Busta Rhymes song)

 "We Made It" is a single by rapper Busta Rhymes featuring American rock band Linkin Park.
-The song was to be on Busta Rhymes's eighth studio album, Back on My B.S., but was then cancelled off the track list because the album was released on a different label as "We Made It" as Busta Rhymes's last song on Interscope.
+The song was to be on Busta's eighth studio album, Back on My B.S., but was then cancelled off the track list because the album was released on a different label as "We Made It" as Busta's last song on Interscope.
 The song was produced by Cool & Dre, with additional production by Linkin Park's Mike Shinoda and Brad Delson.
 The song was released on April 29, 2008.
 It was Busta Rhymes's final release on Aftermath Entertainment.

 The track debuted and peaked on the Billboard Hot 100 charts at number 65.
-The song reach to the number 10 on the UK Singles Chart, becoming Rhymes' 11th and Linkin Park's 5th top 10 hit in the United Kingdom.
+The song reach to the number 10 on the UK Singles Chart, becoming Busta's 11th and Linkin Park's 5th top 10 hit in the United Kingdom.
 The single peaked at number 10 and remained there after the physical release.
 The single also had significant success in Germany peaking at number 11 on the German Singles Chart.